 What is a recruitment sourcing strategy?

 A recruitment sourcing strategy is a strategy by which viable candidates are identified by organizations with a hiring need or by the executive recruiters or search consultants who have been hired by those organizations.
-This strategy is composed of multiple candidate sourcing techniques, which are typically used in combination to maximize results.
+This strategy is composed of multiple candidate sourcing techniques for recruiters, which are typically used in combination to maximize results.

-Basically, there is more than one recruitment sourcing method.
+Basically, there are a variety of recruitment sourcing methods.
 The way in which these methods are used depends upon a wide array of factors, some of which include:

 - The types of candidates needed